davidcinco/PyncoConverter/README.md

+You can download the app through the app folder, it contains a .RAR file that needs to be extract to get the single file EXE.

-modules added to the virtual enviroment:
+modules added to the virtual enviroment: altgraph==0.17.4, click==8.1.7, colorama==0.4.6,

-altgraph==0.17.4,
-click==8.1.7,
-colorama==0.4.6,